Skip to main content

 • ENGL 611R: Studies in Teaching Advanced Composition (for students who desire to teach the undergraduate advanced writing courses): 3 hours

-• ENGL 599R: Graduate Internship (by application only) (variable)
+• ENGL 599R: Graduate Internship (by application only) limit of 3 hours

 • ENGL 699R (should be taken during the second year): 6 hours